A Small Family Breeder Working at Breeding Goldendoodles from Our Family to Yours.

 Recognizing these elements allows breeders to optimize practices for healthy and sizable litters.
 Additionally, considering adopting a rescue dog rather than buying from breeders is important, especially in light of concerns about puppy mills.

 The genetic background of the parent breeds, golden retriever and Poodles, is crucial in determining litter size.
 Larger breeds like Golden Retrievers typically have larger than smaller breeds such as miniature poodles.
-This predisposition for bigger dogs carries over to Goldendoodles, affecting their potential litter size.
+This predisposition for bigger dogs carries over to Goldendoodles, affecting their potential litter size and overall just how many dogs they are capable of whelping over time.

 A mother's age significantly impacts her ability to conceive and the size of her litter.
 Younger Goldendoodle mothers under two may experience smaller litters, while those aged two to five generally have larger litters.
 This period is considered the prime reproductive age for Goldendoodles.